 I heard Christmas music playing the other day while shopping…

-It always feels a smidgen too early to me if it’s before December 1st, but this year, with this ongoing pandemic situation, I am happy to start the festivities asap.
+It always feels a smidgen too early to me if it’s before December 1st.

 There are a lot of different recipes for these cookies out there, but this is the way I like to make them.